 Inventoried Software Status: The count and percentage of inventoried software, software categories, and software families that are identified by Microsoft, identified by an administrator, pending online identification, or unidentified and not pending.
 The information displayed in table format shows the count for each, and the information displayed in the chart shows the percentage for each.

 Asset intelligence reports

 The asset intelligence reports are located in the Configuration Manager console, in the Monitoring workspace, in the Asset intelligence folder under the Reporting node.
 The reports provide information about hardware, license management, and software.
-For more information about reports in Configuration Manager, see Reporting.
+For more information about reports in Configuration Manager, see Introduction to reporting.